Let’s face it, you give your dishwasher a pretty hard time.

 Just like a car, your dishwasher will need fluids to allow it to run correctly.

-Just like a car your dishwasher needs fluids to help it do it’s job.
-Running low can not only cause a deterioration in the quality of cleaning, but also lead to some long term problems with your appliance.
+If you attempt to run your dishwasher with low fluid levels, this can not only cause a deterioration in the quality of cleaning, but also lead to some long-term problems with your appliance.

-After this, top up the salt.
-This is located at the base of the dishwasher and can be done by unscrewing the cap.
+After this, top up the salt, which is located at the base of the dishwasher and can be done by simply unscrewing the cap and topping up.

 Once all of this is done, feel free to give your dishwasher a quick clean on the outside with a damp cloth.
 While this step isn’t necessary for the functional running of your appliance, it does make it look more aesthetically pleasing!

 We hope the above helps keep your machine free from trouble.
 However, should you encounter any problems do not hesitate to book a dishwasher repair, to a professional can diagnose and rectify any bigger faults.